 You’ll need to set your alarm clock to visit Bang Khu Wiang floating market, as monks arrive here before the break of day to receive their alms and to sell their fresh produce.

 The action starts at 4am and continues for a brief period of three hours before closing at 7am.
-This is a very traditional and un-touristy market, with the novelty of the monks receiving alms making it worth the visit.
+This is a very traditional and un-touristy market, with the novelty of the monks receiving alms making it well worth the visit.

 It’s also easy to get to by boat from Bangkok, and the journey takes around 45 minutes.
 Water taxis can be caught from Wat Chalo Pier, departing every 15 minutes from 5am.
+It’s so early in the morning that you’ll probably be safe catching a taxi and avoiding the traffic!

 Bang Khla Floating Market

 Bang Khla floating market is perhaps the most picturesque floating market in Bangkok, and it’s bursting with country charm.
+Found in Chachoengsao, along the Bang Pakong river, you’ll need to either take a taxi all the way there or a bus from Mo Chit or Ekkamai terminals if you’re on a tighter budget.

 The locals are full of smiles as they serve you up fabulous fish and seafood, freshly caught and freshly grilled.
 Shellfish in spicy sauces, papaya salad with pickled crab and fermented fish sauce and other local delicacies are also on the menu.